-The Bangert Island Riverfront Transformation Project includes measures to enhance transportation safety.
-The project will increase the safety at several accidents that have had multiple accidents in the past few years.
-Between 2012 and 2016, 42 cars were involved in crashes at the Friedens & Arena Parkway Intersection.
-Similarly, since the Lombard and South Main Street Intersection was constructed, 10 vehicles were involved in crashes.
-This project will signalize the intersection at Lombard and install a roundabout at two locations along Arena Parkway.
-Although no crashes were reported at the quarry entrance to the west of Friedens, anecdotal evidence suggests there are many close calls with large haul trucks entering and leaving the site, and likely unreported minor accidents.
-The roundabout will be sized at this location to allow trucks access to the property.
+Among the features that helps improve the safety within the development and roadway network, the project will focus on increasing the safety at several accidents that have had multiple accidents in the past few years.
+Since the Lombard and South Main Street Intersection was constructed in late 2012, 10 vehicles were involved in crashes.
+This project will signalize the intersection at Lombard.
 This project is also designed with access control principals in mind, and will further reduce crashes that may have been caused by the influx of traffic caused by the development.